lukka5/obsidian-emacs-keymap/README.md

 ## Restore Emacsy Keymap

-Hacky was of restoring the old Emacsy CodeMirror keymap that Obsidian was using before v0.11.10
+Hacky way of restoring the old Emacsy CodeMirror keymap that Obsidian was using before v0.11.10